Software & Data

 Gamsel: fit regularization path for generalized additive models.

 Gamsel fits a regularization path for generalized additive models with many variables.
 It uses an overlapped group lasso penalty to create sticking points at constant, linear and non-linear terms.
-Written by Alexandra Chouldechova and Trevor Hastie, and maintained by Trevor Hastie. gamsel package, on CRAN
+Written by Alexandra Chouldechova and Trevor Hastie, and maintained by Trevor Hastie. gamsel package, on CRAN.
+Here is a gamsel vignette written by Trevor Hastie and Matt Wand.

 Glinternet: fit a linear model with hierarchical interaction via group-lasso regularization.